Set up ads

 Benefits of using auto-generated assets

 • Save time.
 Let Microsoft Advertising automatically create your Headlines and Descriptions, so you don't have to create them manually.
-Enabling auto-generated assets will increase the number of assets available for your responsive search ads.
+Enabling auto-generated assets will increase the number of assets available for your Responsive Search ads.

 • Improve ad performance.
 We'll generate assets that are expected to return the best results, such as higher click-through rates (CTR), conversion rates, and more impressions.